AlmasB/CI517/lectures/lecture8/PITCHME.md

 1. Think of an existing game, such as Fallout 4 and pick an AI type.
 2. What is the aim of the AI you picked?
-3. Design the AI you picked using of the behaviour types above.
+3. Design the AI you picked using the behaviour types above.

 ---